ghiscoding/slickgrid-react/docs/column-functionalities/editors/autocomplete-editor-kraaden.md

             },
           } as AutocompleteOption,
           callbacks: {
-             // callback on the jQuery UI AutoComplete on the instance, example from https://jqueryui.com/autocomplete/#custom-data
              _renderItem: (ul: HTMLElement, item: any) => {
                 const template = `<div class="autocomplete-container-list">
                       <div class="autocomplete-left">